Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Countermeasures Results

 The accuracy results for 2F, 3F, and 4F for different values of threshold and subfragment length are illustrated in \Cref{img:2f-forg}, \Cref{img:3f-forg}, and \Cref{img:4f-forg}, respectively.
 The three graphs are similar since they all show good best results when using subfragment lengths that equal 48 and 56.
 With larger thresholds, the accuracy tends to decrease to a point where subfragments larger than 56 bytes yield slightly better results.

 Similarly, the accuracy results of our mitigations at varying values of distance and subfragment length are illustrated in \Cref{img:2f-forg-dist}, \Cref{img:3f-forg-dist}, and \Cref{img:4f-forg-dist}, respectively.
 We can notice that, for all of these plots, the accuracy remains stable for the majority of the subfragment values.
 Each of the three graphs shows a similar behaviour with respect to the varying distance value.
-Before reaching the best value, as the distance increases the accuracy increases marginally but constantly.
+Before reaching the best value, as the distance increases, the accuracy increases marginally but constantly.
 However, once the best value is reached, the performance shows a sudden hit and the accuracy graph line exhibits a sudden drop.

-In \Cref{img:low-H} and \Cref{img:rep-bytes} we provide a more in-depth analysis of the performance obtained by our countermeasures against various forged files, named according to the notation described in \Cref{sec:dataset}.
+In \Cref{img:low-H} and \Cref{img:rep-bytes}, we provide a more in-depth analysis of the performance obtained by our countermeasures against various forged files, named according to the notation described in \Cref{sec:dataset}.
 The plot in \Cref{img:low-H} shows the results of our mitigations against the files resulting from the low-H attack, while the plot in \Cref{img:rep-bytes} reports the results on the files forged with the rep-bytes attack.
 As previously discussed, since the com-seq attack is not consistently effective, we do not cover that attack.

-Both plots show that 2F is slightly better than the other countermeasures on most forged files, especially the files encrypted by NetWalker and NotPetya ransomware.
-In particular, NetWalker enriched with l-h-e and rep-bytes is the ransomware that best avoids detection, keeping the accuracy of 3F and 4F to just over 60\%, and 70\% with 2F.
-On the other hand, other ransomware have a hard time escaping our countermeasures.
-For example, Sodinokibi ransomware enriched with the rep-bytes attack cannot escape any of our countermeasures, as 3F and 4F hit the 100\% accuracy mark, while 2F hit the 98\%.
+Both \Cref{img:low-H} and \Cref{img:rep-bytes} show that 2F is slightly better than the other countermeasures on most forged files, especially the files encrypted by NetWalker (NAR) and NotPetya (NEA) ransomware.
+For this reason, we have limited our investigation to 2F, 3F, and 4F.
+Increasing the number of fragments does not yield better results, and it has the downside of increasing linearly the time execution of the countermeasure.
+Among the various results, NetWalker enriched with l-h-e and rep-bytes is the ransomware that best avoids detection, keeping the accuracy of 3F and 4F to just over 60\%, and 70\% with 2F.
+On the other hand, other ransomware strains have a hard time escaping our countermeasures.
+For example, Sodinokibi (SOI) enriched with the rep-bytes attack cannot escape any of our countermeasures, with 3F and 4F hitting the 100\% accuracy mark, and 2F reaching 98\%.